 - Payment for Step 1 must be made directly to the NBME during registration by using a credit card.

-- After the NBME processes your application, the UWSOM Registrar’s office will certify your information online.
+- After the NBME processes your application, the UWSOM Registrar’s office will certify your enrollment online.
 Once that has been completed, your scheduling permit will be sent to you from the NBME.
 This confirms the three-month window in which you can schedule your exam date.

 - The official month for graduation is June.
 Please fill out the portion of your test application that requests “Date Medical Degree Expected/Conferred” accordingly, unless you’ve been approved to graduate in another quarter.